meaniebeanie22/meaniebeanie22.github.io/chapters/the-jolly-boats-last-trip.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. Boat carrying last load of supplies too heavy
+2. Mutineers were left aboard the ship, and they are firing the swivel
+3. People on the jolly-boat fire back
+4. Boat sinks with many provisions

+#### Analysis:
+This chapter introduces a complication for the honest men, as they are stuck on the island missing a goodly chunk of their supplies, and with fire coming from two directions - the coast (Hands and co on the Hispanola with the swivel gun) and on land (the mutineers using small arms).
+This requires them to hunker down for a siege at the stockade, which is the climax for this part.

 ## Annotated chapter
 THIS fifth trip was quite different from any of the others.
-In the first place, the little gallipot of a boat that we were in was gravely overloaded.
+In the first place, the little [:gallipot](https://en.wikipedia.org/wiki/Gallipot) of a boat that we were in was gravely overloaded.
 Five grown men, and three of them--Trelawney, Redruth, and the captain--over six feet high, was already more than she was meant to carry.
 Add to that the powder, pork, and bread-bags.
-The gunwale was lipping astern.
+The [:gunwale](https://en.wikipedia.org/wiki/Gunwale) was lipping astern.
 Several times we shipped a little water, and my breeches and the tails of my coat were all soaking wet before we had gone a hundred yards.